lbnl-cybersecurity/secpriv-hugo-source/content/project/network-security-monitor.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["scientific computing", "secure systems", "network"]
+tags = ["research cyberinfrastructure", "secure systems", "network"]

 # Project summary to display on homepage.
 summary = "Vern Paxson developed the Bro/Zeek Network Security Monitor while at Lawrence Berkeley National Laboratory."